Updated Mar. 15, 2021:

 Broader kidney and pancreas distribution policies now in effect.
 Learn more.

 On Dec.
-15, 2020, the Organ Procurement and Transplantation Network will implement policies to remove donation service area (DSA) and OPTN region from kidney and pancreas allocation.
+15, 2020, the to remove donation service area (DSA) and OPTN region from kidney and pancreas allocation.
 At implementation, DSA and region will be replaced with a 250 nautical mile (NM) fixed circle.

 These changes to kidney and pancreas allocation were developed as a result of the OPTN Board of Directors’ 2018 directive that organ-specific committees remove DSA and region from allocation policies to align with the OPTN Final Rule.
 One of the requirements of the Final Rule is that policies “shall not be based on the candidate’s place of residence or place of listing, except to the extent required” by other requirements of the Rule.